parpishro/Finance/README.md

 **What will the application do?**

-The application will track all financial transactions of a user through user input as a transaction entry, organize and record them in their respective categories and provides default and user-specified report tables and visualizations from different categories and account to inform the user about specific aspect of their finances or their overall financial status (more details in the following overview section).
+The application will track all financial transactions of a user through user input as a transaction entry, organize and record them in their respective accounts and provides default and user-specified report tables and visualizations from different accounts to inform the user about specific aspect of their finances or their overall financial status (more details in the following overview section).

 **Who will use it?**